jimcturner/broadcomPoller/README.md

 	'LossOfConnectionCount': '.1.3.6.1.4.1.22425.10.5.3.5.1.23',  # (buffer underrun/hole in the audio)
 	'PacketsReceived': '.1.3.6.1.4.1.22425.10.5.3.5.1.16'

-Remember, these oids have to be suffixed with a .n where n is the stream no. "
+Remember, these oids have to be suffixed with a .n where n is the stream no. to make them 'complete' - that's the purpose of broadcomPoller"